barnstee/UA-CloudPublisher/README.md

 ## Features

-* Cross-plattform - Runs on Windows and Linux
+* Cross-plattform - Runs natively on Windows and Linux
 * Runs inside a Docker container and on Kubernetes
 * UI for connecting to, browsing of, reading nodes from and publishing nodes from an OPC UA server
 * Generates a CSV file containing all OPC UA nodes from a connected server